rodrigobelo/wootrade-dotnet/README.md

 ## Features
 This package is under construction, the following features are available:
 - WebSockets Streams for Spot Market
-- RESTful API GetSymbols method
+- All RESTful API methods available
-- More to come
+- More coming

 If you find any issue or have questions, please please open an issue.